-Jessica Seddon (Secretary)
+Jessica Seddon (acting Chair)

 Dr. Jessica Seddon's work on environmental governance focuses on how new sources of data can be leveraged to enable new (and more sustainable) ways of interacting with the environment around us.
-Her career spans academic, programme leadership, and strategic advisory roles in the U.S., India, and internationally, focused on institutional design for integrating science into policy and social initiatives.
-Dr. Seddon is currently Senior Fellow and Director of the Deitz Family Initiative on Environment and Global Affairs at the Yale Jackson School of Global Affairs and a co-founder of The Institutional Architecture Lab.
+Her career in India and the U.S. spans academic, programme leadership, and strategic advisory roles focused on institutional design for integrating science into policy and social initiatives.
+Dr. Seddon is currently Senior Fellow and Director of the Deitz Family Initiative on Environment and Global Affairs at the

+Yale Jackson School of Global Affairs and a co-founder of The Institutional Architecture Lab.

-As Secretary, Jessica will be working as a bridge between the ARIA programme team and the Oversight Committee to facilitate some of the operational aspects of the Committee's relationship with ARIA.
+As acting Chair, Jessica will be working as a bridge between the ARIA programme team and the Oversight Committee to build out the membership and refine some of the operational aspects of the Committee's relationship with ARIA.